-(1) Subject to this section, a financial institution shall at each annual meeting appoint, and at all times have, one or more firms of auditors.
+- (1) Subject to this section, a financial institution shall at each annual meeting appoint, and at all times have, one or more firms of auditors. - (2) Any firm of auditors appointed under subsection (1) shall be subject to the approval of the central bank.

-- (2) Any firm of auditors appointed under subsection (1) shall be subject to the approval of the central bank. - (2A) The central bank may, where circumstances so warrant, revoke the approval granted under subsection (2). - (3) In addition to the requirements of the Companies Act 2001 and of the Financial Reporting Act 2004, the firm of auditors shall be independent, experienced in the audit of financial institutions and have the necessary resources to undertake audits of financial institutions on a consolidated basis as determined by the central bank. - (4) No firm of auditors appointed under subsection (1) shall be responsible for the audit of a financial institution for a continuous period of more than 5 years. - (5) Where a firm of auditors has been responsible for the audit of a financial institution for a continuous period of 5 years or less, that firm shall not be entrusted the responsibility for the audit of the same financial institution before a period of 5 years from the date of termination of his last audit assignment. - (6) The firm of auditors shall make a report - - (a) in the case of a financial institution incorporated in Mauritius, to the shareholders of the financial institution, and the report shall be consolidated to include the affiliates and the overseas branches and affiliates of the financial institution, if any; - (b) in the case of a financial institution incorporated outside Mauritius, to the head office of the financial institution. - (7) The auditor's report shall be made on the financial statements of the financial institution. - (8) The auditor shall, in the report, state whether - - (a) the financial statements have been prepared in accordance with International Accounting Standards and any additional prudential requirements set out in guidelines issued by the central bank; - (b) the financial statements are, in his opinion, complete, fair and properly drawn up; - (c) the financial statements present a true and fair view of the affairs of the financial institution; - (d) the financial statements have been prepared on a basis consistent with that of the preceding year; and - (e) the explanations or information called for or given to him by the officers or agents of the financial institution, are satisfactory to him.
+- (2A) The central bank may, where circumstances so warrant, revoke the approval granted under subsection (2). - (3) In addition to the requirements of the Companies Act 2001 and of the Financial Reporting Act 2004, the firm of auditors shall be independent, experienced in the audit of financial institutions and have the necessary resources to undertake audits of financial institutions on a consolidated basis as determined by the central bank. - (4) No firm of auditors appointed under subsection (1) shall be responsible for the audit of a financial institution for a continuous period of more than 5 years. - (5) Where a firm of auditors has been responsible for the audit of a financial institution for a continuous period of 5 years or less, that firm shall not be entrusted the responsibility for the audit of the same financial institution before a period of 3 years from the date of termination of his last audit assignment. - (5A) Notwithstanding subsections (4) and (5), the central bank may, upon a request from a financial institution and on just and reasonable grounds shown, approve, in writing, the extension of the appointment of its firm of auditors - (a) for an additional period not exceeding 2 years; or - (b) in the case of a branch or subsidiary of a foreign bank, for an additional period not exceeding 5 years where - (i) the firm of auditors is also the auditor of its parent financial institution which is subject to consolidated supervision by competent foreign regulatory authorities; and - (ii) the engagement partner of the audit firm is rotated with respect to the additional period approved by the central bank. - (6) The firm of auditors shall make a report - - (a) in the case of a financial institution incorporated in Mauritius, to the shareholders of the financial institution, and the report shall be consolidated to include the affiliates and the overseas branches and affiliates of the financial institution, if any; - (b) in the case of a financial institution incorporated outside Mauritius, to the head office of the financial institution. - (7) The auditor's report shall be made on the financial statements of the financial institution. - (8) The auditor shall, in the report, state whether - - (a) the financial statements have been prepared in accordance with International Accounting Standards and any additional prudential requirements set out in guidelines issued by the central bank; - (b) the financial statements are, in his opinion, complete, fair and properly drawn up;

+- (c) the financial statements present a true and fair view of the affairs of the financial institution; - (d) the financial statements have been prepared on a basis consistent with that of the preceding year; and - (e) the explanations or information called for or given to him by the officers or agents of the financial institution, are satisfactory to him.